 And then there’s the other thing that bothered us about the Sportsman, and yes we know it’s an incredibly minor and petty issue, but we’re going to talk about it because we feel like we should.

-The other models in the 820 range have a thermometer on the front of the cooking chamber, but the Sportsman doesn’t.
+The other Pit Boss products in the 820 series have a thermometer on the front of the cooking chamber, but the Sportsman doesn’t.

 Instead of a temperature gauge, it has a branded Pit Boss badge, which means that the only way you’ll know how hot it is is by checking the temperature on the control panel.